 I don’t need money for any of these things and although I think money can serve as a tool to create these things I also don’t think it is necessary.
 In today’s society I think money often brings us further away from these things.
 Abundance and over usage of money is destroying our natural beauty.
 It is decreasing abundance and diversity of animal and plant life.
 Money is increasingly ending up in the hands of the wealthiest people on Earth while the middle and lower income classes are earning less and less even though they are working harder than ever before.

 Because of these reasons, among others, I have made vows to live a life that is not based on money.
 In April of 2015 I vowed to earn no more than $15,000 per year and own no more than $15,000 in possessions and $15,000 in assets.
 Since then I have found that I don’t even need that much to be healthy and happy and have seen that decreasing my financial wealth actually increases my life wealth.
-Today I am lowering my vows to earning no more than $5,000 per year and owning no more than $5,000 in possessions and $5,000 in cash.
-At $3,600 in possessions and cash I am well below that level.
+Today I am lowering this to earning no more than $5,000 per year and owning no more than $5,000 in possessions and $5,000 in cash.
+(Update: I have changed this to the federal poverty threshold.
+Details here.)
+At my current state of $3,600 in possessions and cash I am well below that level.
 I have dedicated my life to bettering the USA by leading by example and by being a person that has the best interest of our entire population in mind.
 I had also vowed to donate at least 90% of my media earnings to grassroots environmental and social nonprofits.
 Since I made that vow I have donated over 100%.
-Between my TV show, book, and a few other things I have raised over $35,000 for nonprofits working on great social and environmental issues and haven’t kept any of the money.
+Between my TV show, book, and a few other things I have raised $35,000 for nonprofits working on great social and environmental issues and haven’t kept any of the money.
 Today I am vowing to donate 100% of my media income.
 I aim to grow my voice through TV and media but I promise not to get financially wealthy off of my fame.
-It would be a great honor to me to be the “poorest celebrity on Earth.”
 I promise that I will remain pure and a leader to those who want to live in a manner that is fair to the earth, humanity, and all the creatures that we share the earth with.
 As my voice grows stronger, so too does my dedication to humanity and the environment.
 And as I grow mentally and in age, so too will my courage to hold strong to my ethics, morals, and beliefs.
 Great changes in society don’t come by doing what’s always been done.
-Great changes are to come and I am going to be a great part of it.

 Some would say that I’m being foolish by not having a big savings; that I am unprotected.
 However, I find security in giving all I have, fostering deeply connected relationships, and being resourceful.
 In my opinion money is largely an illusion of security, especially if you have no one that loves you.
 I’ve come to feel that the more I give of myself to humanity and the environment the more secure I feel.
 I believe that in hard times my friends would help, just as I would help them.
 And I believe in abundance rather than scarcity.